 Sitting between the upper and lower leg bones at the knee joint are rubbery pads of tissue called menisci.
 These cushion the bones, acting as shock absorbers.

-These symptoms may settle down without treatment, although in the case of menisci damage, an operation is sometimes needed to repair the torn pad of tissue.
+These symptoms may settle down with rest, although physiotherapy can sometimes help, and in the case of menisci damage, an operation may be needed to remove or repair the torn pad of tissue.

-In older people, repeated attacks of knee pain are likely to be a sudden worsening of osteoarthritis, the most common type of arthritis in the UK.
+In older people, recurrent pain and stiffness in both knees is likely to be caused by osteoarthritis, the most common type of arthritis in the UK.
 Osteoarthritis causes damage to the articular cartilage (protective surface of the knee bone) and mild swelling of the tissues in and around the joints.

-A painful fluid-filled swelling may develop at the back of the knee as a result of osteoarthritis – this is known as a Baker’s cyst, or popliteal cyst.
+In some cases, osteoarthritis can also cause a painful fluid-filled swelling to develop at the back of the knee – this is known as a Baker’s cyst, or popliteal cyst.

-Osteoarthritis can sometimes affect younger people, especially those who are overweight or have had serious injuries to the knee in the past.
+Less commonly, osteoarthritis can affect younger people, especially those who are overweight or have had serious injuries to the knee in the past.

 Torn ligament or tendon